fybrik/fybrik/site/docs/reference/crds.md

-ObservedState includes information to be reported back to the M4DApplication resource It includes readiness and error indications, as well as user instructions
+ObservedState includes information to be reported back to the FybrikApplication resource It includes readiness and error indications, as well as user instructions

 <table>
     <thead>